jpgtopng/jpgtopng.github.io/README.md

 ### JPG to PNG Description:

-The repository contained the minfied source code for the [JPG to PNG tool](https://jpgtopng.github.io).
+The repository contained the minified source code for the [JPG to PNG tool](https://jpgtopng.github.io).
 JPG to PNG is a free online tool that allows you to quickly convert from the JPG (also refered to as JPEG) file format to the PNG file format within your own browser using javascript.

 ### Compatibility
 JPG to PNG is compatible with most modern browsers